Competing Vortex Topologies in Iron-based Superconductors: Appendix A: 6-band Model Hamiltonian and Spectrum for Nodal Vortex Phase

 which labels the j$^{th}$ solution in the $n$-subspace with fixed $k_z$, and $u$ (electron wave functions) and $v$ (hole wave functions) are expressed as,

 where the components $u_{i}(n,r)$ and $v_{i}(n,r)$ with $i=1,2,3,4,5,6$ can be both expanded by the normalized Bessel function as,

-where $\phi(n,r,\alpha_k)=\frac{\sqrt{2}}{R J_{n+1}(\alpha_k)}J_n(\alpha_k r/R)$.
+where $\Phi(n,r,\alpha_k)=\frac{\sqrt{2}}{R J_{n+1}(\alpha_k)}J_n(\alpha_k r/R)$.
 Please note that $n$ used here is $l_z$ used in the main text.
 Here, $c$ and $c^\prime$ are the expansion coefficients, \(\alpha_k\) is the \(k^{\text{th}}\) zero of \(J_n(r)\), and $R$ is the radius of the disc.
 In our calculation, $\xi_0=1$ and $R=120$ are used.
 And the truncation number for Bessel zeros are $N=140$.
 In this setting, finite size effect is weak enough for the low-energy VBSs.

-Therefore, there are two types of numerical results, \begin{itemize} \item[1.)]
-To search for the nodal vortex phase. \\ By fixing the chemical potential $\mu$ and $\delta_{so}$, we calculate the vortex line spectrum as a function of $k_z$ for the $n$-subspace.
+Therefore, there are two types of numerical results, \begin{itemize} \item[1.)] {\it Searching for the nodal vortex phase.} \\ By fixing the chemical potential $\mu$ and $\delta_{so}$, we calculate the vortex line spectrum as a function of $k_z$ for the $n$-subspace.
 Normally, the 1D nodal vortex lives in $\vert n\vert\ge1$ subspaces.
-The results are shown in Fig.~\ref{fig5}. \item[2.)]
-To map out topological phase diagram. \\ Fix $k_z$ at TR-invariant planes with band inversion (in our six-band model, band inversion happens at $k_z=\pi$), then calculate the vortex spectrum as a function of $\mu$.
+The results are shown in Fig.~\ref{sm-fig1}. \item[2.)] {\it Mapping out topological phase diagram.} \\ Fix $k_z$ at TR-invariant planes with band inversion (in our six-band model, band inversion happens at $k_z=\pi$), then calculate the vortex spectrum as a function of $\mu$.
 The gap closing at $\mu_c$ indicates topological phase transition.
 The results are shown in Fig.~(1) in the main text.
-By increasing the velocity of topological states, the hybrid vortex phase is significantly enlarged, shown in Fig.~\ref{fig7}. \end{itemize}
+By increasing in-plane velocity of the surface state (i.e. $A_1$), the hybrid vortex phase is significantly enlarged, shown in Fig.~\ref{sm-fig2}. \end{itemize}